-After decades of little or no effort globally to protect and conserve Earth’s most precious, finite resource, it’s more critical than ever that we do everything in our power to reduce water use to sustain life as we know it to survive and most importantly, not waste water– both indoors and out.
+After decades of little effort globally to conserve Earth’s most precious, finite resource, it’s more critical than ever that we do everything in our power to reduce water use to sustain life as we know it.

-Even though nearly 70% of the Earth is covered with water, only 2.5% of it is fresh, however of that 2.5% only 1% of it is easily accessible since the rest of it is locked up in glaciers and polar ice caps.
+Even though nearly 70% of the Earth is covered with water, only 2.5% of it is fresh, and of that 2.5% only 1% of it is easily accessible, since the rest of it is locked up in glaciers and polar ice caps.

-The list of ways we can all conserve water indoors is simple and these practices can save homeowners a substantial amount of money on their water bills:
+The list of ways we can all conserve water indoors is simple and these practices can significantly reduce water bills:

 - Wash only full loads of laundry & dishes (Saves up to 50 gallons/week)

-- Fix household leaks immediately (Saves up to 20 gallons/day)
+- Fix leaks immediately (Saves up to 20 gallons/day)

 - Spend only 5 minutes in the shower (Saves up to 8 gallons/per shower)